 Thanks, but no thanks.

 5. Witch Hazel

-Chamomile, like ragweed, belongs to the aster family.
-If you’re allergic to this, you’ll get an awful rash every time you put chamomile on your skin.
-So, don’t.
+Here’s the catch: chamomile is soothing for most people.
+BUT, if you’re allergic to any plants in the aster family, you’ll get an awful rash every time you put chamomile on your skin.

 The Bottom Line